Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 What is leaky gut syndrome and can it cause food allergies?

 Leaky gut syndrome refers to increased intestinal permeability, where the gut lining may allow larger molecules to pass into the bloodstream.
 Some research suggests this can sometimes trigger immune responses to food proteins, potentially contributing to new food sensitivities or allergies in adults.
-The evidence is still developing.
+The evidence is still developing, and individual responses can vary significantly.

 Can you suddenly develop a food allergy as an adult?